 Lauren Bacall

-Bacall began a career as a model for the Walter Thornton Model Agency before making her film debut at the age of twenty in To Have and Have Not (1944) as the leading lady opposite Humphrey Bogart, whom she later married.
-She continued in the film noir genre with appearances alongside Bogart in The Big Sleep (1946), Dark Passage (1947), and Key Largo (1948), and she starred in the romantic comedies How to Marry a Millionaire (1953) and Designing Woman (1957).
+Bacall began a career as a model for the Walter Thornton Model Agency before making her film debut at the age of nineteen in To Have and Have Not (1944) as the leading lady opposite Humphrey Bogart, whom she later married.
+She continued in the film noir genre with appearances alongside Bogart in The Big Sleep (1946), Dark Passage (1947) and Key Largo (1948) and she starred in the romantic comedies How to Marry a Millionaire (1953) and Designing Woman (1957).
 She portrayed the female lead in Written on the Wind (1956), which is considered one of Douglas Sirk's seminal films.
-She later acted in Harper (1966), Murder on the Orient Express (1974), and The Shootist (1976).
+She later acted in Harper (1966), Murder on the Orient Express (1974) and The Shootist (1976).

-For her work in theatre, Bacall made her Broadway debut in Johnny 2x4 (1942).
+In theater, Bacall made her Broadway debut in Johnny 2x4 (1942).
 She went on to win two Tony Awards for Best Actress in a Musical for her performances in Applause (1970) and Woman of the Year (1981).
-She also acted in the play Goodbye Charlie (1959), the farce Cactus Flower (1965), and Wonderful Town (1977).
+She also acted in the play Goodbye Charlie (1959), the farce Cactus Flower (1965) and Wonderful Town (1977).
 She made her West End debut in Applause (1970) followed by Sweet Bird of Youth (1985).

 Biography from the Wikipedia article Lauren Bacall.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.